• Skip to main content

 Instructions

-• Preheat the oven to 350 degrees and line a cookie sheet with parchment or foil.
+• Preheat the oven to 350 degrees and line a cookie sheet with parchment or a silicon baking mat.

-• Spread the cashews in a single layer onto a covered cookie sheet.
+• Spread the coated cashews in a single layer onto a covered cookie sheet.

 • Roast the cashews for 5-7 minutes.
 Stir.
 Roast for another 5 minutes or until the desired color is reached.
 Monitor closely to prevent burning.